-- The Rockefeller University.
+- o The Rockefeller University.
 The term of our agreement with Rockefeller is for the duration of the patents and a number of pending patents.
 As we do not currently know when any patents pending or future patents will expire, we cannot at this time definitively determine the term of this agreement.
 The agreement can be terminated earlier if we are in breach of the provisions of the agreement and do not cure the breach in the allowed cure period.
-We are current in all obligations under this agreement. - Oregon State University ("OSU").
+We are current in all obligations under the contract. - Oregon State University ("OSU").
 We have two agreements with OSU.
 OSU is a signatory of our agreement with Rockefeller.
 The term of this agreement is for the duration of the patents and a number of pending patents.
 As we do not currently know when any patents pending or future patents will expire, we cannot at this time definitively determine the term of this agreement.
 The agreement can be terminated earlier if we are in breach of the provisions of the agreement and do not cure the breach in the allowed cure period.
 We are current in all obligations under the contract.
-We also entered into a sub-contract agreement with OSU for us to perform work under a grant OSU has from the NIH, which sub-contract agreement was renewable annually and expired in accordance with its terms on August 31, 2003.
-Work under this agreement was completed in 2003.
+We also entered into a sub-contract agreement with OSU for us to perform work under a grant OSU has from the NIH, which agreement expired in accordance with its terms on August 31, 2003.